parosen/Geo-SInC/EarthScope2023/3.1_Preparing_InSAR_data_for_modeling/README.md

 InSAR measures displacement in the satellite line-of-sight direction, which we define as a 3-component unit vector.
 We measure movement towards or away from the satellite in this direction.
 Often this can result in some unusual-looking deformation patterns, as each component of surface displacement contributes to an interferogram differently.

 To see how this works in practice, we include notebooks that calculate the expected displacement fields for the fault slip that occurs in an earthquake, and then project them into line-of-sight (okada_los_components and okada_ascending_descending).
-The model we use is for a rectangular dislocation in an elastic half space (Okada, 1985), which is a fast-to-compute model that is commonly used in geophysics to represent fault slip in earthquakes.
+The model we use is for a rectangular dislocation in an elastic half-space (Okada, 1985), which is a fast-to-compute model that is commonly used in geophysics to represent fault slips in earthquakes.

 ## Simple earthquake modeling using Okapy